koala-say/DSIN_Pytorch/README.md

-# HIN-CAM: Hyperfunction-based Implicit Neural Compression For Any Medical Image
+# DSIN: Hyperfunction-based Implicit Neural Compression For Any Medical Image

-Welcome to **HIN-CAM**!
+Welcome to **DSIN**!
 This repository provides the official implementation of our paper *"DSIN: Dynamic System-empowered Implicit Neural Representation for Compressing Any Medical Image"*.
 It is designed to help researchers and developers quickly understand, reproduce, and extend our latest work on neural medical image compression.